leason/eason.blog/content/posts/2019/07/saying-goodbye-to-slack/index.md

 # Integrations really matter
 Business users don't just chat with each other.
 That communication medium has become a hub of information exchange from many different sources.

 MSFT's first party integrations in Teams work well.
 For me the most valuable thing about Teams is the ability to click on a person's name, and then click their "organization" tab.
 Because Teams is integrated with Active Directory, I see an org chart showing that person's directs and who they report up through, including everyone's titles.
-When you have 16k people in your organization and you're trying to learn it, that a huge time saver.
+When you have 16k people in your organization and you're trying to learn it, that is a huge time saver.

 The video conferencing is also very good in Teams.
 Slack was late to the game with that feature, and security concerns with it kept us from really trying it out, so I can't really compare the two.